 For companies, the tax credit for prepayments of corporate income taxes increases in the third quarter from 6% to 6.75% and in the fourth quarter from 4.5% to 5.25%.

 For the self-employed persons, the tax credit for prepayments of personal income tax increases from 2% to 2.25% in the third quarter and from 1.5% to 1.75% in the fourth quarter.

 - companies that repurchase own shares, make a capital reduction or attribute/pay dividends between 12 March and the end of the relevant period;

 companies that pay a variable remuneration between 12 March 2020 and the end of the relevant period to the main representative of the executive directors, to the chairman of the executive board, to the main representative of the other persons in charge of the management or to the main representative of the persons in charge of the daily management;

-taxpayers that hold a direct participation between 12 March 2020 and the end of the relevant period in certain no or low taxed companies that are established in certain tax haven countries;
+taxpayers that hold a direct participation between 12 March 2020 and the end of the relevant period in companies that are established in certain tax haven countries;

-taxpayers that pay amounts of € 100,000 or more between 12 March 2020 and the end of the relevant period to certain companies established in certain tax haven countries that are not or low taxed and if it is not demonstrated that these payments were made in the context of an actual and genuine transaction.
+taxpayers that pay amounts of € 100,000 or more between 12 March 2020 and the end of the relevant period to companies established in certain tax haven countries if it is not demonstrated that these payments were made in the context of an actual and genuine transaction

 Filing deadlines postponed

 In 2020 the Belgian tax authorities allowed various extensions for the filing deadline of income tax returns, VAT returns, IC sales listings, annual client listing and CRS/FATCA reporting.
 It remains to be seen whether similar administrative tolerances will be granted in 2021.
 For VAT related filings, there are currently no extensions foreseen for 2021.